 Negative experiences and distressing life events, such as the current circumstances, can affect the mental health of children and their parents.
-Where the school has children of critical workers and vulnerable children on site, and/or more children returning to school from 1 June 2020 onwards, the school will ensure appropriate support is in place for them.
+Where the school has children of critical workers and vulnerable children on site, the school will ensure appropriate support is in place for them.

-Emmanuel Middle school will identify children who might need additional support, and to put this support in place Emmanuel Middle school staff will be reminded that mental health issues can bring about changes in a child's behaviour or emotional state which can be displayed in a range of different ways, all of which could be an indication of an underlying problem.
+EMMANUEL MIDDLE SCHOOL will identify children who might need additional support, and put this support in place.
+EMMANUEL MIDDLE SCHOOL staff will be reminded that mental health issues can bring about changes in a child's behaviour or emotional state which can be displayed in a range of different ways, all of which could be an indication of an underlying problem.
 This can include for example being fearful or withdrawn; aggressive or oppositional; or excessive clinginess.
-Support for pupils and students in the current circumstances will include existing provision Emmanuel Middle school (although this may be delivered in different ways, for example over the phone for those children still not attending provision) or from specialist staff or support services.
+Support for pupils and students in the current circumstances will include existing provision in EMMANUEL MIDDLE SCHOOL (although this may be delivered in different ways, for example over the phone for those children still not attending provision) or from specialist staff or support services.